bjourne/django-musicsurvey/README.md

 https://modmusicgen.com/, where it is used to rate generative music models.

-## Configuration
+## Installation and configuration

-To use django-musicsurvey on your site, add the following to `settings.py`:
+To use django-musicsurvey on your site, first install it:

+    pip install -U git+https://github.com/bjourne/django-musicsurvey

+Then add the following to `settings.py`:

 * Add `'musicsurvey.apps.MusicSurveyConfig'` to `INSTALLED_APPS`.
 * Add a path to `STATICFILES_DIRS` for storing user-accesible clips.
 For